-The Bank of New York Mellon ("BNY Mellon") provides certain administrative services to the Trust pursuant to a Second Amended and Restated Investment Company Services Agreement dated as of April 1, 2007, as amended from time to time (the "Investment Company Services Agreement").
-Under the Investment Company Services Agreement, BNY Mellon provides certain accounting and financial administration services for the Trust including, among other things, the computation of the NaVs of the Funds' shares, maintenance of certain of the Funds' books and financial records, preparation and filing of shareholder reports, preparation and filing of certain tax returns and coordination of the payment of Fund-related expenses through the custodian.
+The Bank of New York Mellon ("BNY Mellon") provides certain administrative services to Matthews and the Trust pursuant to a Fund Administration and Accounting Agreement dated as of July 1, 2022, as amended from time to time (the "Administration Agreement").
+Under the Administration Agreement, BNY Mellon provides certain accounting and financial administration services for Matthews and the Trust including, among other things, the computation of the NAVs of the Funds' shares, maintenance of certain of the Funds' books and financial records, preparation and filing of shareholder reports, preparation and filing of certain tax returns and coordination of the payment of Fund-related expenses.
 BNY Mellon also provides certain regulatory administration services including, among other things, the preparation of agendas and resolutions for quarterly Board meetings, maintenance of the Trust's corporate records and assistance with the preparation and filing of the annual update to the Trust's registration statement with the SEC.